Irvington, New York: 2020 census

+Income and poverty

 The median income for a household in the village was $145,313.
 Males had a median income of $85,708 versus $50,714 for females.
 The per capita income for the village was $74,319.
 About 7.1% of the population were below the poverty line.
 The average cost for a one-family house in 2010 was $585,780, below the Westchester County average of $725,000, although in 2009 the median home price was reported to be $790,000.
 Bloomberg ranked Irvington 54th in its March 2017 profile of "America's 100 Richest Places".
 In the 2018 survey, it ranked 67th of the over 6,200 places covered.

 Housing

 As of 2018, there were approximately 1,180 single-family homes in the village, as well as 100 multi-family homes.
 Although Irvington primarily consists of single family homes, there are eight condominium complexes, 13 cooperative ones and 17 apartment buildings, totally almost 1,100 units altogether.
 Cooperative or condominium apartment complexes in the village include in the Fieldpoint development, Woodbrook Gardens located at 140 North Broadway, and Irvington Gardens at 120 North Broadway, as well as in the Half Moon development on South Buckhout Street.

 In 1999, the village began a program to make affordable housing available to the public.
 Two buildings, The Burnham Building at 2 Main Street, and Hudson Views at Irvington at 1 South Astor Street, provide such units.
 As of February 2012, the village had passed a local ordinance requiring new developments to provide affordable housing.

 The cost of housing in Irvington was pushed upwards by Greenburgh's town-wide re-evaluation of property values, which was initiated in 2016.